Plugins for OpenKAT: boefjes, whiskers and bits

 Adding object-types to the data model requires an addition in octopus.
 Here, an object-type can be added if it is connected to other object-types.
 Visually this is well understood using the Graph explorer.
 The actual code is in the Octopoes repo.

-As with the boefje for shodan, here we again use the example from the functional documentation.
+As with the boefje for Shodan, here we again use the example from the functional documentation.
 A description of an object-type in the data model, in this case an IPPort, looks like this:

 class IPPort(OOI):